Jorge-Monge/income_spain_2020/README.md

     ```
     npm run copy
     ```
+  - Install Toastify
+    ```
+    npm install react-toastify
+    ```

 - #### Todo

   ☞ Change cursor tipe when layer can be queried at that zoom level
   ☞ Implement English
   ☞ Implement debouncing for click events
   ☞ Alerts about zooming in in order to query, plus the possibility of clicking on a different location without closing the info table
+  ☞ Animate the red little border while waiting for the map to appear, or the info widget to display info

 - #### Notes